-To remove the network latency-induced components of any remote testing that you perform, you can test the network latency to our various data centers by pinging them and then reviewing the response times or the ping returns.
+Remote testing can cause network latency.
+To test the network latency to our various data centers, ping them and then review the response times or the ping returns.
 Each Rackspace data center has its own sandbox server that you can use for ping and other network tests.
 Because most of our Cloud infrastructure is hosted in the same data centers, this test also works for cloud servers.

 Ping is publicly accessible for the following servers:

 Note: To remove DNS lookup effects, you might want to determine each test server’s IP address and ping the IP address directly.